-Where customer relationship management is a tool to help your team get organized and grow your business, an integral part of that is the ability to increase your sales.
+Where customer relationship management is a tool to help your team get organized and grow your business, an integral part of any CRM is the ability to increase your sales.

-The data that you collect, the relationships you form, and the insights that you can receive from CRM is invaluable in allowing you to increase your sales numbers in the short and long-term.
+The data you collect, the relationships you form, and the insights you can receive from a CRM is invaluable in allowing you to increase your sales numbers in the short and long-term.

-Disclaimer: You shouldn’t use CRM for the sole purpose of increasing your sales.
-CRM is equally about your satisfaction as it is the satisfaction of your leads, customers, and returning customers.
+Disclaimer: A CRM shouldn’t be solely used for the sole purpose of increasing sales.
+A CRM is equally about your satisfaction as it is the satisfaction of your leads, customers, and returning customers.

-That trust and appreciation earned by a series of great experiences with your company and product/service will determine their willingness to buy from you and then come back to buy more later.
+The trust and appreciation earned by a series of great experiences with your company and product/service will determine their willingness to buy from you and be a repetitive customer.

-Thus, by allowing your CRM to help you provide a much more complete experience for your buyer’s journey, you’ll be increasing your immediate and return sales.
+Thus, by allowing your CRM to help you provide a more thorough experience for your buyer, you’ll be increasing your immediate and return sales.

-One of the hardest parts of CRM is getting your sales team to use it properly and consistently in order to build a strong database of information about your clients.
+One of the hardest parts of a CRM is getting your sales team to use it properly and consistently as a job management software in order to build a strong database of information about your clients.

-If you can make this happen, then you’re well on your way to being able to pull reports that will let you see where you need to focus your efforts, where your customers are coming from, who’s converting, who isn’t, and why.
+If you can get everyone on the same page, then you’re well on your way to being able to pull reports that will let you see where you need to focus your efforts, where your customers are coming from, who’s converting, who isn’t, and why.

-CRM isn’t just a vat where you dump data.
-It’s a tool that facilitates long-lasting relationships with your customers.
+A CRM isn’t just a vat where you dump data.
+Instead, a CRM is a tool that facilitates long-lasting relationships with your customers.

 If you only had a few customers, these relationships would be easy to manage.
-But since we’re talking about hundreds and thousands of different individuals, and (hopefully) growing by the day, you need a way to keep everything straight.
+But since we’re talking about hundreds and thousands of different contacts, and (hopefully) growing by the day, you need a way to keep everyone organized.

 Part of your data collection will consist of all the interactions and important personal data of your customers.
-This will help you keep each new lead separate from the next, remember their history, and better assist them in getting the solution to their want or need.
+This will help you keep each new lead separate, remember their history, and better assist their needs.